 Welcome to the UNB Faculty of Computer Science!
-If you are beginning your studies in one of our undergraduate degree programs in 2020, or you are a parent/supporter of an incoming student, this page will provide some Faculty-specific information with regards to Summer Orientation, Advising and Registration (SOAR).
+If you are beginning your studies in one of our undergraduate degree programs in 2022, or you are a parent/supporter of an incoming student, this page will provide some Faculty-specific information with regards to Spring/Summer Orientation, Advising and Registration (SOAR).

 Information for Parents & Supporters